 Committee email – GoldAward@theccwh.org

-Donations by CCWH members and other patrons support the Carol Gold Award.
-To make a one-time or recurring monthly donation to any of of the Awards by credit or debit card, please fill out our secure online Awards Donation Form.
+To make a one-time or recurring monthly donation to the Carol Gold Best Article Award by credit or debit card, please fill out our secure online Donation Form.

 The Coordinating Council on Women in History is a 501(c)(3) nonprofit organization.
 The Coordinating Council on Women in History is a 501(c)(3) nonprofit organization.
 All donations to the Carol Gold Best Article Prize are tax-deductible.